First-Time DSPS Students

 Students seeking accommodations must first attend a DSPS Orientation Session.
-In order to schedule a New Student Orientation, students should call the DSPS Office or present in person to the DSPS Office.
+To schedule a New Student Orientation, students should call the DSPS Office or email:

-During orientation students will be given information regarding:
+During the orientation on Canvas, students will be given information regarding:

 - General College procedures and information

 - DSPS accommodations and the next steps on completing registration.

 At the conclusion of the DSPS Orientation, students will be asked to complete an untimed five-question quiz via Canvas with at least 80%.
 Students will have an unlimited number of attempts to complete the quiz.
 Once the student has completed the quiz with 80%, they can contact (562) 938-4558 or (562) 938- 3921 to schedule a remote intake appointment with a DSPS counselor.